unbornchikken/NOOOCL/README.md

 ```

 CLPlatform and all CL* class instances except CLHost share the *handle* property, which holds the value of cl_platform_id, cl_command_queue, cl_kernel, etc, OpenCL native handles.
+These handles will be automatically released during garbage collection, rr they can be released explicitly by calling release method.

+#### Devices

 You can query available devices: